 People ask me what do I think of the cloud (cloud computing)?

 Probably one of the most important aspects and a clear benefit from my personal perspective is the ability to access applications from anywhere at any time.

-An end deliverable at the end of the workshop is to upload the results of the workshop into a roadmapping application that we use (sharpcloud, based on Microsoft Azure) so that workshop attendees can continue to collaborate and develop their roadmap/plan, post the workshop.
+An end deliverable at the end of the workshop is to upload the results of the workshop into a roadmapping application that we use (SharpCloud, based on Microsoft Azure), delivered as a Software as a Service so that workshop attendees can continue to collaborate and develop their roadmap/plan, post the workshop.

 Secondly, and this is the best part.
 The ability to connect the workshop attendees immediately to the roadmap without having to download any client software applications, get technical configuration/support from the IT department is brilliant.

 As with all systems, security, data protection etc are real concerns.
 Putting in place the appropriate governance and training goes without saying.
 Also, taking a pragmatic and common sense approach to how and what you use your cloud application for, usually guides you in the right direction.

-I agree with other commentators that this technology transformation/adoption will take several years and will form a hybrid solution with current PC based applications.
+I agree with other commentators (sorry this link is so old it no longer works – here is a link to Pew Research) that this technology transformation/adoption will take several years and will form a hybrid solution with current PC based applications.

 There will be barriers to overcome which will lead to more innovation, collaboration and delivery of solutions – some of which will be resolved through the cloud.